asimpletune/craigslist-roommate-ad/ad.md

 #### Kitchen

 The kitchen's pretty cool.
 We have a lot of counter and cabinet space.
 We have TWO fridges!!!
 (Can you believe it?)
-If you're into coffee, we have a pretty nice machine.
-Also, we use reusable lint-free towels instead of paper towels which is cool and it makes cleaning really easy.
+If you're into coffee then you can make some here.
+Also, you can make food.
+We use reusable lint-free towels instead of paper towels which is cool and it makes cleaning really easy.

 Some of us cook every day, some of us not at all.

-#### Living room
+#### Living/Music room

-This room is the "mid-centch" room.
-You better be a mid-centchual...
+This room used to be the "mid-centch" room.
+Now it's a little of that but also a creative music space.
+You can be a mid-centchual...

 But seriously, there's a lot of beauty in the commons space and people are always lounging about.

 #### Dining room

 It's like the living room but without as nice furniture.
 It also has table with chairs...
+It has become more mid-centch than what used to be the mid-centch room.
+It is a pleasing space that feels good to resipirate in.

 #### Back Porch